ma87102419/Java-CRUD-RestAPI/README.md

 `cd demo/`

-## Build Docker Image

-Build the docker image while in this directory:

-`docker compose build`

 ## Connect to Database and Start Application

 Run `docker compose up -d` and the application is served at `localhost:8080/api/users`